bloc97/Anime4K/README.md

 **Thus the question is: Is Diagonal4K an inferior algorithm compared sexyCircle2x?**

 I think this question is nonsensical!
-It is impossible to tell.
+It is impossible to even tell which algorithm is best at upscaling 2x2 to 4x4.

 Of course, this example is very extreme, but the same principles applies here.